The GOP gubernatorial nominee said Tuesday that some vaccines 'can be mandatory' — with the exception of the COVID-19 vaccine.

 "So you would keep those vaccines mandatory?"
 Todd pressed.
 "Those vaccines mandatory, but not COVID?"

 "Those vaccines can be mandatory," Youngkin said.
-"I do believe the COVID vaccine is one everyone should get, but we shouldn't mandate it."
+"I do believe the COVID vaccine is one that everyone should get, but we shouldn't mandate it."

 Virginia law requires children to be fully vaccinated against measles, mumps, and rubella before they enter kindergarten.